probablykasper/date-picker-svelte/README.md

 - Autopunctuation (e.g typing "20201111111111" gives you "2020-11-11 11:11:11" with the default format)
 - Keyboard shortcuts

+Extra features in this fork:
+- Allows a custom name attribute to be assigned to the DateInput
+- Allows custom data attributes to be assigned to the DateInput

 [Demo](https://date-picker-svelte.kasper.space/demo) • [Documentation](https://date-picker-svelte.kasper.space/docs) • [REPL](https://svelte.dev/repl/044911429c4b4e659362518d9a5deaae?version=3)

 ![](Screenshot.png)